gijoeuk/CV/README.md

 ## Joe Ingram

 Enthusiastic would-be developer looking to make a break from pinstripes and politics.
-After 10 years of financial services and sales I got to where I wanted, and married the girl I always hoped I would.
+After 10 years of financial services and sales I got to where I wanted.
 Now looking to move away from big-corporate life and get back to what I loved as a kid; creating and problem solving.

 ## Skills